 - Great for Side Sleepers.
 If you are the type of person that sleeps on your side, you might want to give this pillow a try.
 I saw a 50% decrease in my snoring when I was forced to sleep on my side.
 Although being forced into that position with the SlumberBump was uncomfortable for me.
 If sleeping on your side is comfortable for you, this pillow might help with your snoring.

 Slipping.
 Several Amazon reviewers said that they slipped down the pillow when using it.
 I did not have this problem, but I also did not use the pillow case.
 The pillow case may cause the slippage, so you might want to try it without the pillow case if you have problems with slipping.

 The InteVision Wedge Foam Pillow seems to only work for side sleepers, nasal snorers or allergy sufferers.
+If you are a mouth breather and snore, take a look at a tongue trainer such as the “Dream Sipper”.
 Because this pillow only works for certain types of snorers, we cannot rate it very high.
 Although more expensive, the Nitetronic pillow has been proven to be effective in a 2014 sleep study.
 You can view our Nitetronic anti-snoring pillow review here.